aws/amazon-redshift-odbc-driver/README.md

 e.g. build64.sh --version=2.1.12.0 --create-package=yes --public-dir=/path/to/where/package/will/be/stored --build-type=Release

-It builds `librsodbc64.so` file under `src/odbc/rsodbc/Release` directory.
+It builds `librsodbc64.so` and `librsodbc64.dylib` file under `cmake-build/install/` directory.
+The installers (rpm or pkg) will be stored in the specified `public-dir`.

 ### Installation and Configuration of Driver